vlorman/DA-causal-inference/main.md

 charged by Krasner’s office was a decrease in charges in every category of offense except for firearms.
-For firearms offenses, we find that after accounting for arrests, which saw during Krasner’s tenure as DA a 25 percent increase from the pre-Krasner mean, Krasner’s office had the effect of a 8% increase in charges.
+For firearms offenses, we find that after accounting for arrests, which saw during Krasner’s tenure as DA a 25% increase from the pre-Krasner mean, Krasner’s office had the effect of a 8% increase in charges.

 Next, we discuss potential limitations of our study and examine how robust our study is to violations of our assumptions and model choices through some sensitivity analyses.

-First, we recall that our estimates are not the entirety of Krasner’s DAO’s effect on charges.
+We recall that our estimates are not the entirety of Krasner’s DAO’s effect on charges.
 For instance, a decision early in Krasner’s tenure to drop all marijuana possession charges may well have had an effect on PPD policy on whether to make arrests in cases of marijuana possession.
 Thus, by its effect on arrests, Krasner’s DAO may have had an additional effect on the reduction in charges for drug offenses.
-However, any such effect is not included in our estimate–the above estimates only apply to what causal effect Krasner’s office had in charging the arrests they were given as compared to Williams’ DAO.
+However, any such effect is not included in our estimate–the above estimates only apply to what effect Krasner’s office had in charging the arrests they were given as compared to Williams’ DAO.

 Our assumption that there was only one form of the treatment is almost certainly not entirely accurate: changes to charging policy through